BhallaLab/moose-core/Docs/user/markdown/MooseGuiDocs.markdown

 ## [Run View](#run-view)

-Run view consists of a model view window along plot widget, dragging an object from model view window to plot widget for plotting is done and a tool bar for running the model.
+The Run view, as the name suggests, puts the GUI into a mode where the model can be simulated.
+As a first step in this, you can click-and-drag an object to the graph window in order to create a time-series plot for that object.
+For example, in a chemical reaction, you could drag a pool into the graph window and subsequent simulations will display a graph of the concentration of the pool as a function of time.
+Within the Run View window, the time-evolution of the simulation is displayed as an animation.
+For chemical kinetic models, the size of the icons for reactant pools scale to indicate concentration.
+For neuronal models, the colour of dendritic segments changes to indicate membrane potential.
+Above the Run View window, there is a special tool bar with a set of simulation controls to run the simulation.

 ### [Simulation Controls](#simulation-controls)